 The protein encoded by this gene contains an N-terminal forkhead domain, two BRCA1 C-terminal (BRCT) motifs and a central domain with 13 repetitions of an approximately 41-amino acid sequence.
 The encoded protein is required to activate the intra-S phase and G2/M phase cell cycle checkpoints in response to DNA damage.
 This nuclear protein interacts with phosphorylated histone H2AX near sites of DNA double-strand breaks through its BRCT motifs, and facilitates recruitment of the ATM kinase and meiotic recombination 11 protein complex to DNA damage foci. [provided by RefSeq, Jul 2008]

 GeneCards Summary for MDC1 Gene

 MDC1 (Mediator Of DNA Damage Checkpoint 1) is a Protein Coding gene.
 Diseases associated with MDC1 include Nijmegen Breakage Syndrome and Riddle Syndrome.
-Among its related pathways are Metabolism of proteins and DNA Double-Strand Break Repair.
+Among its related pathways are ATM Pathway and DNA damage_ATM/ATR regulation of G1/S checkpoint.
 Gene Ontology (GO) annotations related to this gene include protein C-terminus binding and FHA domain binding.
 An important paralog of this gene is PAXIP1.

 UniProtKB/Swiss-Prot Summary for MDC1 Gene